tiramon/udacity_drlnd_project1/README.md

 ## Files
 Agents:

-* dqn_agent.py - a DQN agent with Experience Replay and Fixed Q-Targets
+* dqn_agent.py - a DQN agent with Experience Replay and Fixed Q-Targets |
-* ddqn_agent.py - a double DQN agent with Experience Replay
+* ddqn_agent.py - a double DQN agent with Experience Replay |
-* dqn_per_agent.py - a DQN agent with Prioritized Experience Replay and Fixed Q-Targets
+* dqn_per_agent.py - a DQN agent with Prioritized Experience Replay and Fixed Q-Targets |

+Network Structure:

 * model.py - the configuration of the neural network

+Files to train:

 * run.py - training the agent in the command line
 * TrainBot.ipynb - training the agent in a jupyter notebook

+Files to validate:

 * TrainedBot.ipynb - running the agent with already created weights to validate previous training